jeninh/hackmas-day-11/README.md

 Oh no!
 We're missing a `FormattedDate` component!

-_Wait, what's even a component?
-It's reusable piece of code that can be used in many different places on your website._
+_Wait, what's a component?_ It's reusable piece of code that can be used in many different places on your website.

-Let's add it in `src/components/FormattedDate.astro`:
+Let's add the missing component by in `src/components/FormattedDate.astro`:

 ```astro
 ---